Safeguarding Multimodal Knowledge Copyright in the RAG-as-a-Service Environment: Methodology

 \textbf{Hypothesis Testing.} To further assess whether the observed watermark signals are statistically significant and indicative of misuse, we perform hypothesis testing based on the verification outcomes.
-Specifically, we conduct Welch's t-test \citep{welch1947generalization} to compare the behavior of the suspect Multimodal RAG and the clean Multimodal RAG.
-Null Hypothesis ($\mathcal{H}_0$) indicates there is no statistical evidence suggesting the suspect Multimodal RAG including the watermark image datasets: $\mathcal{H}_0: \mu_{suspect} = \mu_{clean}$, where the VSR of the suspect Multimodal RAG is equal to the VSR of the clean one.
+Specifically, following \citet{xu2023watermarking}, we conduct Welch's t-test \citep{welch1947generalization} to compare the behavior of the suspect Multimodal RAG and the clean Multimodal RAG.
+The null hypothesis ($\mathcal{H}_0$) indicates that there is no statistical evidence suggesting the suspect Multimodal RAG includes the watermark image datasets: $\mathcal{H}_0: \mu_{suspect} = \mu_{clean}$, where the VSR of the suspect Multimodal RAG is equal to the VSR of the clean one.
 Using the sample means, variances, counts, and approximated degrees of freedom via the Welch-Satterthwaite equation \citep{satterthwaite1941synthesis,satterthwaite1946approximate}, we compute the t-statistic.
 The p-value is compared against a significance level (e.g., $\alpha=0.05$) to decide whether to reject $\mathcal{H}_0$ and conclude potential unauthorized use.
+The practical deployment of \textbf{AQUA} presents unique challenges due to the specific state of each target RAG database; these issues are discussed in detail in Appendix \ref{app:referencedistribution}.